svandriel/cachify-promise/README.md

 To disable caching of resolved values altogether, set `ttl` to `0`.

 The cache key is determined by running `JSON.stringify` over the argument array passed to the function.
 You can provide your own key-generating function with the `key` option (see Usage).

+## Cleanup

+When there are items in the cache, a periodic cleanup job is run to clean any expired items in the cache.

+**NOTE**: cleanup is not run when the `staleWhileRevalidate` policy is active

 ## Stale while revalidate